Tang ping: Background

 In April 2021, a truck driver committed suicide due to fines and the impoundment of his vehicle, which sparked widespread discussion on the internet about the hardships of life at the grassroots level.
 Despite official emphasis on "poverty alleviation success" and the narrative of achieving a "moderately prosperous society," his death drew attention to the lack of significant improvement, and even decline, in labor conditions amidst the rapid pace of social development.
 The exacerbation of domestic social problems in mainland China due to the COVID-19 pandemic in 2019 also played a role.
 Some commentators argue that similar incidents are commonplace and that the working class has not truly benefited from rapid economic growth.

-In May 2021, due to the changing trend in population structure, the government of the People's Republic of China announced the introduction of a three-child policy.
-However, some analysts believe that many young people today face challenges such as long working hours, stagnant wages, difficulties in homeownership, mental and physical exhaustion, and heavy burdens of elderly care, leading to a widespread decline in willingness to marry and have children.
+In May 2021, due to changes in population structure, the government of the People's Republic of China announced the introduction of a three-child policy.
+However, some analysts believe that many young people today face challenges such as long working hours, stagnant wages, difficulties with homeownership, mental and physical exhaustion, and heavy burdens of caring for older people, leading to a widespread decline in the willingness to marry and have children.

 From April to May 2021, a video circulated on the video-sharing website Bilibili featuring a speech by well-known media personality Bai Yansong.
 When asked about the phenomenon of contemporary young people feeling patriotic and optimistic about the country's future while also feeling powerless in the face of life and employment pressures, Bai Yansong responded with a rhetorical question: "Do we now expect housing prices to be low, jobs to be easy to find everywhere, no pressure at all, and as long as you pursue the girl you like, she will agree?"
 This statement sparked a barrage of criticism and ridicule from numerous netizens.